-In 1975 the CIA and probably the military began spying on me after going to the Soviet Union with my husband, a couple of priests and five high school students as a school project.
+In 1975 the CIA and probably the military began spying on me after going to the Soviet Union with my husband, a couple of priests and four high school students as a school project.
 I paid my own way in case anyone inquires – by selling our bedroom set we bought after we were married in 1971.

 So, since 1975 when I returned from the Soviet Union I was spied on by my own government, later by the Jews in Cleveland Heights, Ohio and later by just about every country and every major minority that had an espionage presence in the USA, or at least a network of operatives – often done in ways a lot more intrusive than computer espionage.